truenas/middleware/docs/userguide/index.rst

 the latest version of the *.txz* file.
 Then, go to System → Settings → Advanced → Firmware Update as shown in Figure 2.7d.

 Use the drop-down menu to select an existing volume to temporarily place the firmware file during the upgrade.
-Alternately, select “Memory device” to allow the system to create a temporary RAM disk to be used during the upgrade.
+Alternately, select "Memory device" to allow the system to create a temporary RAM disk to be used during the upgrade.
 After making your selection, click the Apply Update button to see the screen shown in Figure 2.7e.

 This screen again reminds you to backup your configuration before proceeding.
-If you have not yet, click the “click here” link.
+If you have not yet, click the "click here" link.

 Browse to the location of the downloaded *.txz* file, then paste its SHA256 sum.